 Entering the forest’s dank grasp, a gloomy chill hangs in the beshadowed runnels, through which I seek out another older ruin.
 This odd croft used to be a hideaway for Queen Victoria and had 2 doors: one for her the other for a family who kept the place.

 Despite the royal connection and vicinity to Balmoral a couple miles away, it’s now a mess of rubble and decayed wood, with a scratch of covid graffiti and some litter indicating it does still get a modern visit.

 I pondered heading through to Crathie and finishing; but I’d not done a ‘hill’ today and the sun was still afoot beyond the treetops so I decided to head east and make my way back to Ballater.
 I followed a fence through dense wood, bog and thicket, splunging and scrishing doggedly upwards towards Sgor an h-lolaire, regretting the lack of waterproof socks.

 Getting above the trees proved worthwhile: stunning views all around, but now getting the full force of the brisk wind, I ploughed onwards through the heather up and down hillocks and past wee cairns to Creag nam Ban.

-Jane of said firs, was a local lady who had collected fir seeds for the local laird, a common casual labour earner back in the day.
+Jane of said firs, was a local lady who had collected fir seeds for the laird, a common casual labouring earner back in the day.
 She was told she’d be paid less than the agreed amount, and instead took the seeds and scattered them on the hill.
 Go Jane!
 Her legacy is a lovely copse aloft this pokey hill which offers a really nice view to the north west.

 Creag na Ban – “Rock of the Women” offers a view also over Abergeldie Castle, where a French woman was imprisoned as a witch then burnt at the stake here; her ghost is said to have appeared at the castle.